 Podcast cover arts come in a variety of designs, from minimalist to intricate illustrations.
 Take a look at some examples of good podcast covers that stand out from the crowd and effectively represent the podcast content, tone, and target audience.

 1. The Joe Rogan experience

 American comedian Joe Rogan hosts the podcast "The Joe Rogan experience."
 The cover art is simple, bold, readable, easy to recognize, and features an iconic image of Joe Rogan.
 It precisely tells you that you're in for some laughs, appealing to potential listeners.
 It also stands out among other cover art, due to its circular shape, opposite to the common rectangular layout.
 Lastly, the cover art has been consistent over the years, which helps establish brand recognition.

 2. 99% Invisible

 It is a though-provoking podcast on the design and architecture of everyday objects that often go unnoticed by Roman Mars.
 The cover art features the podcast's name in a simple yet bold manner using easy-to-read typography and color combination.
 The small yellow block element used in the cover art captures the essence of the show and makes it easier for the listeners to recognize the subject matter at a glance.
 It is a good example of simple and effective cover art that conveys the right message.

 It is a comedy podcast hosted by Dan, Conor, and Mark.
 The artwork features the name of the podcast and a small description in a colorful and straightforward way.The cover art is simple, vibrant, readable, and easily understandable, very much suited for a lighthearted show.
 The content of the podcast is effectively conveyed using the tagline in white, which perfectly balances with the simple design.

 Paint a picture

-Now that you're aware of everything that goes into making great podcast cover art, consider some of the best graphic design software to help you turn your vision into an attention-grabbing reality with G2's real user reviews!
+Now that you're aware of everything that goes into making great podcast cover art, consider some of the best graphic design software to help you turn your vision into an attention-grabbing reality!